Abdulrhman-Khaled/Covid19-Detection-Using-Chest-X-Ray/README.md

 # Dataset Used
 The dataset for the project was gathered from two sources:

-1-Positive Covid-19 Chest X-ray images: https://github.com/ieee8023/covid-chestxray-dataset
+- Positive Covid-19 Chest X-ray images: https://github.com/ieee8023/covid-chestxray-dataset
-2-Negative Covid-19 Chest X-ray images: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download
+- Negative Covid-19 Chest X-ray images: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download

 # Methodology of the project